Disclaimer: This post may contain affiliate links. Read the full disclaimer here.

-Are fruit trees a lot of work?
+Do fruit trees need a lot of work?

-Contrary to the common belief, fruit trees do need a moderate amount of care.
+Contrary to common belief, fruit trees need a moderate amount of care.
 It might not be as frequent as a vegetable garden would require, but enough to keep you thinking about it.
-Proper fruit tree care starts from the day you purchase one, planting location, fertilization, support, disease, and pest management.
+Proper fruit tree care starts the day you purchase one, planting location, fertilization, support, disease, and pest management.
 Carry on reading to learn more about each task.

 1- Soil requirements

 - Soil Type: Central Texas soil is mostly clay and lies on limestone, which may be challenging for a tree to grow well.
 Your best bet is to plant them in raised beds.
 A typical fruit tree needs two to three feet of good soil to thrive.

 - Soil pH: Many fruit-producing trees and shrubs require acidic soil to produce.
 Central Texas soil is mainly alkaline, so make sure you choose trees that do not need acidic soil.